Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### The lcc Package

 **Summary**:
-Longitudinal concordance correlation (LCC) is a statistical measure used to assess the agreement between two methods of measurement over time.
-It combines aspects of precision and accuracy to evaluate the consistency and accuracy of longitudinal data, accounting for both within-subject correlation and temporal changes.
-LCC is particularly useful in fields where repeated measurements are essential, such as medical research, to ensure that methods produce reliable and consistent results across different time points.
+Longitudinal concordance correlation (LCC) evaluates agreement between two measurement methods over time by combining precision and accuracy in a single statistic.
+The package implements this measure with support for within-subject correlation, temporal trends, and reporting tools widely used in medical and agronomic research.

 **Publications**: